 The Dual Enrollment Program at BHCC enables high school students from Boston area schools to earn high school and college credits simultaneously while gaining familiarity with the college experience.
-The courses are taught on-site by BHCC faculty.
 The program coordinator provides students with advice on procedures for testing, enrollment and college expectations.
 The coordinator also provides academic and non-academic support for students throughout their time at the College.
 BHCC has provided institutional funding for the program since its inception in 2007.
 Additional funding is provided by a grant from the Commonwealth.
 For more information, contact the Dual Enrollment Coordinator, at 617-228-3319.